Your Guide to French Relative Pronouns [Where and Why You Should Use Them]

 Ce dont is the indefinite relative pronoun for indirect objects with the preposition de.

-That’s all a lot to take in, isn’t it?
+That’s all a lot to take in, but, as they say, practice makes perfect.

 You can try some quizzes that look at specific types of relative pronouns, like indefinite relative pronouns, and then try your hand at some that test both at the same time.